 10 Things to Know About Giving Birth

 - Labor Pains: With my last three births, my labor pains started 36 hours in advance.
-I was having full-on contractions consistently 5 minutes apart for an hour and as soon as I got the hospital they would slow down.
+I was having full-on contractions consistently 5 minutes apart for an hour and as soon as I got to the hospital they would slow down.
 Sadly, when contracting pretty regularly for 36 hours you don’t get much sleep, or at all, so you begin the whole parenting journey sleep deprived already.
 I didn’t realize that I’d lose that much sleep BEFORE having the baby.

-- Water Breaking: If you’re lucky enough to break your in the privacy of your home, wonderful, job well done.
+- Water Breaking: If you’re lucky enough to break your water in the privacy of your home, wonderful, job well done.
 I had the joy of five doctors sticking a long tool along with their hands in my area to break mine.
 And then it gushed, and it gushed, and it gushed some more.
 There goes one layer of my modesty.

 - Pushing: Birthing books may mention how to push, they may mention doing exercises to help build muscles to aid in pushing.
 Pushing for me was a little hard to get the hang of it, but once I did it was the easiest part.
 That doesn’t mean that it wasn’t hard work to push, because I pushed with all my might and have the hilarious pictures to prove it with my face contorted and red.
 But it was much easier to push than to contract.
 Goodness, those contractions hurt!